frankhjung/article-git-pipelines/README.md

-In this article we demonstrate and compare the current pipeline features from three popular Git hosting sites: [GitLab](https://gitlab.com/), [Bitbucket](https://bitbucket.org) and [GitHub](https://github.com/), and ask the question "It it time to switch from your current CI/CD toolset?"
+In this article we demonstrate and compare the current pipeline features from three popular Git hosting sites: [GitLab](https://gitlab.com/), [Bitbucket](https://bitbucket.org) and [GitHub](https://github.com/), and ask the question: "Is it time to switch from your current CI/CD toolset?"

 # Exercise